converspace/webmention/README.md

 ### Success

 If the WebMention request was successful, the server MUST reply with an `HTTP 202 Accepted` response code.
 The body of the response is left undefined, but is recommended to return a message indicating the pingback was successful and should respect the content-type of the `Accept` header.
+If no `Accept` header is present, an HTML success body may be returned.
 It is also valid to not send any body in the response.

-For example, some typical responses may look like the following:
+For example, typical responses may look like the following:

 #### HTML